aashiperun/Interactive-Lab-Hub-1/Lab 6/README.md

 <img width="260" alt="image" src="https://user-images.githubusercontent.com/66789469/200445669-727b0352-8525-46df-8bb7-df5a14611c49.png">

-* The user interface of the device is built on the capacitive touch sensor with conducting tape attached to each twizzler.
+* The user interface of the device is built on the capacitive touch sensor with conducting tape attached to each pad.
-* The end of each twizzler has the corresponding symbol used for the morse code.
+* The end of each conducting tape has the corresponding symbol used for the morse code.
 * The center of the capactive touch sensor has "morse code" written on it to indicate that this device can be used to send a message using morse code.
 * The receiver looks at the subscribed topic(IDD/Aashika) on the MQTT Interface to see the message in Morse code being transmitted